Aragaki Yui

 Fun Facts

-- The doctor uniform she wore in Code Blue has become a popular cosplay outfit during Halloween in Shibuya.
+• The doctor uniform she wore in Code Blue became a popular Halloween costume choice in Shibuya.

-- While filming Legal High, she had to deliver extremely long legal lines — behind-the-scenes clips show her spitting them out almost like a rap.
+• While filming Legal High, she had to deliver long legal monologues at a very fast pace.

-- On her radio program GIRLS LOCKS!, she once burst into laughter mid-broadcast after misreading a song title.
+• On the radio program GIRLS LOCKS!, she once burst out laughing after misreading a song title live on air.

-- The 2023 poster for (Ab)normal Desire sparked a wave of parody edits with joke slogans and fake spin-off versions.
+• The poster for (Ab)normal Desire (2023) featuring her sparked a wave of humorous image edits online.